PaddlePaddle/Paddle/doc/design/support_new_device.md

 size_t Used(Place place);
 ```

-To implementing these interfaces, we have to implement MemoryAllocator for different Devices.
+To implement these interfaces, we have to implement MemoryAllocator for different Devices.

 #### Tensor